By Harold Pinter

 In the wake of his father’s abrupt death, Hamlet returns home from university to find his personal and political world changed as he never imagined it could—his mother remarried, his uncle on the throne and a world seemingly gone insane.
 When his father’s ghost appears and demands vengeance, the increasingly desperate Danish prince must decide: submit or resist.
 Accept or avenge.
 Live or die.

-In Hamlet, the greatest character of Western literature confronts the meaning of life, the bonds and limits of flesh and blood, and the line between madness and inspiration—brought to the stage in Michael Kahn’s seminal production of Shakespeare’s masterpiece.
+In Hamlet, the greatest character of Western literature confronts the meaning of life, the bonds and limits of flesh and blood, and the line between madness and inspiration—brought to the stage in the final Shakespeare production of Michael Kahn’s illustrious career.

 Directed by Joanna Settle